sanjeevgadre/Kaggle-Ames/README.md

 # The *Ames Housing - Predict the Price* Challenge on www.kaggle.com

+## Update 2020-02-24
+The project is now implemented in Python too.

 ##  Introduction
 The Ames Housing - Predict the Price presents an excellent case study for applying machine learning algorithm to derive insights, both causal and inferential.